mprinc/docker.github.io/engine/swarm/swarm-tutorial/delete-service.md

     Error: no such service: helloworld
     ```

-4. Even though the service no longer exists, the task containers take a few
+4. Even though the service no longer exists, <span class='important'>the task containers take a few
-    seconds to clean up.
+    seconds to clean up</span>.
 You can use `docker ps` on the nodes to verify when the
     tasks have been removed.

     ```bash